pingcap/docs/tikv-configuration-file.md

 + Minimum value: `1`
 + Maximum value: `100`

-### `region-compact-min-redundant-rows`
+### `region-compact-min-redundant-rows` <span class="version-mark">New in v7.1.0</span>

-+ The number of redundant mvcc rows required to trigger RocksDB compaction.
-This configuration only takes effect for Partitioned Raft KV (storage.engine="partitioned-raft-kv").
++ The number of redundant MVCC rows required to trigger RocksDB compaction.
+This configuration only takes effect for Partitioned Raft KV (`storage.engine="partitioned-raft-kv"`).
 + Default value: `50000`
 + Minimum value: `0`

-### `region-compact-redundant-rows-percent`
+### `region-compact-redundant-rows-percent` <span class="version-mark">New in v7.1.0</span>

-+ The proportion of redundant mvcc row required to trigger RocksDB compaction.
-This configuration only takes effect for Partitioned Raft KV (storage.engine="partitioned-raft-kv").
++ The percentage of redundant MVCC rows required to trigger RocksDB compaction.
+This configuration only takes effect for Partitioned Raft KV (`storage.engine="partitioned-raft-kv"`).
 + Default value: `20`
 + Minimum value: `1`
 + Maximum value: `100`